klassen-software-solutions/kssio/README.md

 * C source files should use the extension '.c', be all lower case, and should match their '.h'.
 * Indent using 4 spaces (no tabs except where required) at the usual locations.
 * Keep lines to no more than 95 characters in length.
-(It should be possible to view two source files side by side using a 12pt font on a reasonably sized monitor.
-Note: We are not saying you need to use a 12pt font - but assume that the code reviewers are.)
+(It should be possible to view two source files side by side using a 12pt font on a reasonably sized monitor.)
 * Keep methods and other blocks to no more than 50 lines in length.
 (It should be possible to view an entire block on a reasonable laptop screen.)
 * Prefer the use of anonymous namespaces over the "static" keyword.